Florida Asset Protection & Estate Planning Blog

 20. WHAT ALTERNATIVES ARE AVAILABLE TO FORMAL ADMINISTRATION?

 Another alternative to Formal Probate Administration is "Disposition Without Administration."
-This is available if probate estate assets consist solely of exempt property (as defined by law and the Florida Constitution) and non-exempt personal property, the value of which does not exceed the combined total of up to $6,000 in funeral expenses, plus the amount of all reasonable and necessary medical and hospital expenses incurred in the last 60 days of the last illness.
+This is available if probate estate assets consist solely of exempt property (as defined by Florida law and the Florida Constitution) and non-exempt personal property, the value of which does not exceed the combined total of up to $6,000 in funeral expenses, plus the amount of all reasonable and necessary medical and hospital expenses incurred in the last 60 days of the last illness.

 If the decedent was not a